elastest/full-teaching-experiment/README.md

   - You may have to change permissions in order to execute the scripts.

-*These instructions have been tested for Ubuntu 14.04*
+*These instructions have been tested for Ubuntu 14.04 and Ubuntu 16.04*